nop33/si/src/content/subpage/donate/index.md

 ---
 title: Support Us
+subtitle: Seeking funding to strengthen the multilateral governance of transformative AI.
 textSections:
   - content: >-
       The Simon Institute for Longterm Governance (SI) is a think tank at the